tritemio/smbits/content/2016-01/execute-notebooks.rst

 This functionality is exposed through a python API and a similar `command line interface <http://nbconvert.readthedocs.org/en/latest/usage.html>`__.

-In this post we see how to use nbconvert (4.1+) python API interface to programmatically execute notebooks.
+In this post we see how to use nbconvert (4.1+) python API to programmatically execute notebooks.

 A Quick Example